• Skip to primary navigation

 Yes you can.
 It will last for up to 6 months when frozen, but just note that the texture may change when you thaw it compared to when it was initially made.

-Paleo Cauliflower Fried Rice is easy to make and full of flavour.
-Loaded with healthy vegetables it's vegetarian, Whole30 and keto.
+This gluten free cauliflower fried rice recipe is easy to make and full of flavour.
+Loaded with healthy vegetables it's vegetarian, paleo, Whole30, and keto.

 4.41 from 15 votes